 Why?
-Because the Islamic city follows the law strictly.
-Eating during the day time in Ramadan or drinking alcohol while in public or at public places is against the Islamic law.
-Remember, you may face heavy fines or may be deported to your homeland after you have served your sentence!
+Because the Islamic city follows Islam law strictly.
+Eating during the day time in Ramadan or drinking alcohol while in public or at public places is against Islamic law.
+Remember, you may face heavy fines or maybe deported to your homeland for such offence.

-Here are few tips for you to help know more about the city’s law and culture:
+Here are a few tips for you to help know more about the city’s law and culture:

-Dressing: Avoid miniskirts and revealing outfits.
-This is a good advice for women that they should follow.
-While on the beach, swimwear or bikinis are permitted, but you can be arrested for indecency if found wearing swimwear or bikinis in public places.
-Thong bikinis and topless sunbathing is strictly prohibited in Dubai.
+Dressing: Avoid miniskirts and revealing outfits while at public places.
+On the beach, swimwear or bikinis are permitted, but you can be arrested for indecency if found wearing swimwear or bikinis in public places.

 Clicking Photographs: Locals dressed in their traditional outfits may seem photogenic or different to you and so if you start taking photographs of them, you may get arrested!
 Locals may object taking their photographs without their prior permission.
 So, do not forget to ask them beforehand if you are really interested in clicking their pictures.

-Consumption of alcohol: Dubai permits sale of alcohol to only licensed restaurants, bars, nightclubs and other private venues.
-Consuming alcohol is strictly prohibited anywhere else than these authorized places.
+Consumption of alcohol: Dubai permits the sale of alcohol only at licensed restaurants, bars, nightclubs and other private venues.
+Consuming alcohol is strictly prohibited anywhere else than these places.
 You can not drink at your home, you can not carry alcohol in your car provided you are an alcohol license holder.

 Drug use: Dubai city law does not tolerate drug use and trafficking.
 Doing so can even result in the death penalty.
-If you have some medicinal drugs with you along with the prescriptions, but if they are banned in Dubai, you may face jail time.
+If you have some medicinal drugs with you along with the prescriptions, but if they are banned in Dubai, you may land in jail.
 So, do not forget to contact the UAE Consulate/ Embassy to obtain a full list of the prohibited drugs in advance and before you pack your medical kit.

 Respect for the law: Respect the country or city’s law where ever you go.
 It is wise to refrain from criticizing them.